-Moisten the Toddalia with five fluid ounces (or two hundred and fifty cubic centimetres) of the Alcohol; pack in a closed percolator; set aside for three days; percolate with more of the Alcohol, added in ten portions of two fluid ounces (or one hundred cubic centimetres) each, at intervals of twelve hours; continue the percolation, with more Alcohol if necessary, until the resulting product measures one pint (or one thousand cubic centimetres).
+Moisten the Toddalia with five fluid ounces (or two hundred and fifty cubic centimetres) of the Alcohol; pack in a closed percolator; set aside for three days; percolate with the remaining Alcohol, added in ten portions of two fluid ounces (or one hundred cubic centimetres) each, at intervals of twelve hours; continue the percolation with more Alcohol, if necessary, until the product measures one pint (or one thousand cubic centimetres).

 MUCILAGO GUMMI INDICI.

 Mucilage of Indian Gum.